Updated: Summer 2013

 - If the situation has changed since buying your travel insurance and the FCO had advised against all but essential travel to your particular destination, then your policy could pay out (check your policy documents to make sure).

 - If you decided to cancel your trip yourself without being advised to do so by the FCO, your insurer might not honour your claim.

 - If the situation changes while you’re out there and you’re on a package tour, then you should contact your tour operator who has a responsibility to get you home safely.

 - If you booked the different elements of your holiday separately, then you’ll need to get in touch with your travel insurance provider.

-- Visa - You won't require a visa if you're a UK national and you're traveling either to Sharm El Sheikh, Dehab, Nuweiba or Taba, and staying there for a maximum of 14 days.
-However, you will need a visa if you're going to be traveling outside the permitted areas, for example, if you're thinking of going on an organised trip to Cairo or on a Nile cruise.
+You won't require a visa if you're a UK national and you're traveling either to Sharm El Sheikh, Dehab, Nuweiba or Taba, and staying there for up to14 days.
+However, you will need a visa if you're traveling outside the permitted areas so please check before travelling.

-- Vaccinations - It’s recommended that you visit your GP 8 weeks before travelling.
-It’s important t to make sure that your booster vaccinations for typhoid, hepatitis A & B, tetanus and diphtheria are up-to-date.
+- Vaccinations - It’s advised that you visit your GP before travelling to make sure that your booster vaccinations for typhoid, hepatitis A & B, tetanus and diphtheria are up-to-date.

 Confused.com’s Travel Insurance solution is provided by theIdol.com. theidol.com is a trading style of Investment Discounts On-Line Ltd and is regulated and authorised by the Financial Conduct Authority.
 Registered office; Investment Discounts On-Line Ltd, One Coleman Street, London, EC2R 5AA.
 Registered in England no: 04231834. theidol.com is part of the Legal & General group.